Reading

 To continue to speak God’s word with all boldness!

-That is a cry and an exhortation to us today.
+This is a cry and an exhortation for us all today.

 Are we continuing to speak God’s word with all boldness?